 First Person Shooter

-- Left 4 Dead adds jiggle physics to the Boomer, a extremely bloated zombie whose belly has grown out of the shirt.
+- Left 4 Dead adds jiggle physics to the Boomer, a extremely bloated zombie whose belly has grown out of his shirt.
 The sequel adds a female version of the Boomer with similar results in the jiggle.
-It was also used for Zoey's... ponytail.
+It's also used for Zoey's... ponytail.

 - In Portal, it is used to animate the protagonist Chell's hair.

 - Duke Nukem Forever.
-If it existed in 1996, Duke Nukem 3D would have had it.
-The technology has finally allowed Duke to enjoy jiggling boobage.
+If it existed in 1996, Duke Nukem 3D would have had it, but advanced in technology finally allow Duke to enjoy jiggling boobage.

-- Halo 4 has this on female Spartans' breasts, however it's quite difficult to notice.
-Walking with a ripped-off mounted turret is the easiest way to see it.
+- Halo initially had none of this, but Halo: Reach added subtle jiggle physics on Spartans' rear ends, and Halo 4 added this on female Spartans' breasts.
+However, the latter is quite difficult to notice; walking with a ripped-off mounted turret is the easiest way to see it.

 Hack And Slash

-- Kasuga from Sengoku Basara (a kunoichi sporting a... very revealing outfit) originally lacked jiggle physics in the first few games.
-It was eventually added in Samurai Heroes (where she was unfortunately downgraded to an NPC), though it was actually quite subtle and realistic.
+- Kasuga from Sengoku Basara (a kunoichi sporting a... very revealing outfit) lacks jiggle physics in the first few games.
+It was eventually added in Samurai Heroes (where she is unfortunately downgraded to an NPC), though it's actually quite subtle and realistic.

 - Samurai Heroes also gives us Magoichi Saika, the gun-toting leader of the Saika Faction, garbed in a metal corset.
 When you position the camera to face her front side (to make it more visible, have Magoichi stand against a wall, which forces the camera to zoom in while positioning it), you'll notice that her breasts jiggle while moving, and slightly more so after dashing.
 Her breasts will also jiggle while performing her taunt, which is easier to notice since you can just station the camera in front of her without fighting to keep it positioned that way.
 Have fun.